Deep Decomposition Network for Image Processing: A Case Study for Visible and Infrared Image Fusion: PROPOSED FUSION METHOD

-In general, we first perform a convolution block ($cin$) to obtain a set of feature maps containing various features.
-Then after three same convolution operations($c1,c2,c3$), three sets of shallow features are obtained.
-Then after two downsampling ($semantic$), deep feature is obtained.
-We believe that shallow features contain more low-level information such as texture and detailed features.
-We reshuffle the channels and feed these three sets of shallow features into the high-frequency branch$(detail$) to obtain three high-frequency images.
-What is more, we believe that deep feature has more semantic information and global information, so we convolve and upsample the deep feature to get our low-frequency images.
-At the same time, we use the residual branch ($C-res$) to explicitly establish the residual relationship between the high-frequency feature and the low-frequency feature.
+In general, the convolution block performs a convolution operation ($cin$) to obtain a set of feature maps containing various features.
+After the three identical convolution operations($c1,c2,c3$), three sets of shallow features are extracted.
+Applying two downsampling ($semantic$) operations, a deep feature is obtained.
+We argue that shallow features contain more low-level information such as texture and detailed features.
+We reshuffle the channels and feed these three sets of shallow features into the high-frequency branch $(detail$) to obtain three high-frequency images.
+As deep features, in contrast, contain more semantic and global information, we convolve and upsample them to obtain our low-frequency images.
+We use the residual branch ($C-res$) to explicitly combine the high-frequency low-frequency features.
 Lastly, we add these feature images pixel by pixel to get a reconstructed image.